Will C. Crawford High School: Curriculum

 Crawford High consists of a 4x4 block schedule, which means that students are able to complete four full classes a semester (fall term and spring term) totaling eight full classes a year, rather than the traditional six year-long courses.
 This enables students to complete a full year's curriculum in a more condensed term, allowing them to enroll in additional electives or ROP courses.

-Community service requirements

-All students are required to complete 20 to 40 hours of community service a year.
-Opportunities for community service are available through on or off campus organizations, or students may complete this requirement independently.
-On-campus organizations include Division 11 Key Club, a community service organization which recently returned to Crawford during the 2010–2011 school year; Peer Helping, the largest and most active service organization started by teacher Julie Reinhardt in the early 1990s; and Auroras, a senior honor society (requiring a GPA over 3.0) specializing in service, which has been on campus since the 1960s.
-Crawford boasts its own garden, and internships are available to current students.
-Off-campus organizations include the San Diego Asian Youth Organization and the East African Youth Organization, both based at the UPAC center.
-Community service requirements were put forth in an effort to boost college acceptances.

 Centaur

 Centaur is Crawford's award-winning, nationally recognized yearbook.
 It consistently takes best of class and places in the top two at the San Diego County Fair and other contests.
 A centaur is a Greek mythological creature that is half human and half horse.